 Theatre director and playwright Consuelo de Reyes first met Peter King when she advertised for a stage manager in the 1920s for her community theatre in Bath.
 Their daughter Hilary King, who now owns the Little Theatre, explains, “My parents’ passion was community theatre.
 They rented an early 18th-century house in Bath and they developed a theatre within the house.
 Amazingly it seated 200 people in what I guess must have been great discomfort, because in the 1920s and 30s comfort didn’t really feature.
 Their community theatre involved the local population and they ran all sorts of courses – including drama courses and courses to learn about theatrical productions and make-up lessons.”
-The picture below shows the participants of one of those courses outside Citizen House in 1938.
+The picture above shows the participants of one of those courses outside Citizen House in 1938.

 Consuelo first came to Bath to work with Helen Hope, one of Bath’s first female magistrates, who was closely involved in women’s and children’s welfare before the welfare state existed.
 When Hope died in her fifties, she left her considerable fortune to Consuelo, enabling her to build and develop the Little Theatre.